entrostat/docker-hash-build/README.md

-hash-build
+docker-hash-build
 =================

 This CLI can be used to reduce the number of times you "build" something unnecessarily.
 Even with cache in Docker, there is still a build time and this would reduce that time by checking if anything has changed before triggering the `docker build` command.

-The `hash-build` CLI stores a calculated hash on your Docker registry to ensure that you don't rebuild images that are already there.
+The `docker-hash-build` CLI stores a calculated hash on your Docker registry to ensure that you don't rebuild images that are already there.
 You're hash your whole repo, a few directories, and a few files to control when a rebuild is needed.

 I use [regclient](https://github.com/regclient/regclient) to copy tags to quickly "retag" things that were built so you don't need to pull images down and push them back under the new tag.
 Thanks to the contributors or [regclient](https://github.com/regclient/regclient) for this incredible tool!